7 Common Social Media Mistakes All Brands Should Avoid

 5. Having an Incomplete Profile

 Take advantage of every opportunity to share more information about your brand, sprinkling in keywords that you think your audience might use to find brands like yours.
+Many brands forget to include bios, header images, website links, brand descriptions, and connections in their social media profiles.
+It’s almost baffling how little information some brands share.

 6. Failing to Engage with Your Audience Regularly